-- Shirts, blouses, dresses, and rompers may be sleeveless, however tank tops/spaghetti straps or backless tops are not allowed. - Blouses or dresses cannot expose the midriff, and/or show cleavage, while seated or standing.
-Blouses or dresses may not be off the shoulder. - Oresses/skirts must not be more than 4 inches above the knee when standing, measured from top of slit, if item has one. - Object of the set o
+- ♦ Shirts, blouses, dresses, and rompers may be sleeveless, however tank tops/spaghetti straps or backless tops are not allowed. - ♦ Blouses or dresses cannot expose the midriff, and/or show cleavage, while seated or standing.
+Blouses or dresses may not be off the shoulder. - ♦ Dresses/skirts must not be more than 4 inches above the knee when standing, measured from the top of the slit, if the item has one. - ♦ Bodycon dresses are not allowed.